takos22/timathon-for-students/README.md

 My submission for the 2nd Timathon.
 I made a website around the "For Students" theme:

-- an API
+- a website
-- a website around the API
+- an API for that website

 ## 📝 Table of Contents